New Hampshire 59, Rhode Island 19

-New Hampshire 59, Rhode Island 19: Sean Goldrich threw for two touchdowns and ran for another as the host Wildcats won their Constitution Athletic Association matchup.
+New Hampshire 59, Rhode Island 19: Sean Goldrich threw for two touchdowns and ran for another as the host Wildcats won their Colonial Athletic Association matchup.

 Goldrich hit Justin Mello for a 6-yard score in the second quarter, then opened the second half with 24-yard touchdown run for the Wildcats (2-3, 1-1).
 Nico Steriti had touchdown runs covering 54 and 8 yards and finished with 150 yards on the ground as the Wildcats posted their third straight victory over the Rams (2-5, 1-3).

-Note: (Updated: CORRECTED: conference name in lede CORRECTED: yardage and attempts in 4th graph)